YorkyPoo/Card-Printer/replit.md

 A web-based utility for creating and printing custom playing cards.
 Users can upload images to generate printable cards in Magic: The Gathering dimensions (63mm x 88mm), arranged in a 3x3 grid layout optimized for standard letter-size paper.
 The application provides a workflow for uploading, previewing, managing, and printing cards with a focus on simplicity and efficiency.

+## Recent Changes (November 11, 2025)

+### Completed Features
+- ✅ Card upload via drag-and-drop and file selection
+- ✅ Automatic card sizing to 63mm x 88mm format
+- ✅ 3-column responsive card grid preview
+- ✅ Card deletion functionality
+- ✅ Print preview mode with 3x3 layout (9 cards per page)
+- ✅ Borderless printing support with @page CSS
+- ✅ Beautiful loading and empty states
+- ✅ Error handling with user feedback toasts
+- ✅ FormData upload support for images

+### Known Limitations
+- Cards are stored in memory only - data is lost on server restart
+- Attached HTML files reference external images that are not available in the project
+- Card reordering not yet implemented
+- No persistence layer configured

 ## User Preferences

 Preferred communication style: Simple, everyday language.